dfranx/SHADERed/README.md

  - when loading a texture it might be loaded several times if bound to several shader passes (????)
  - use an icon font instead of buttons like "U", "D", etc...
  - add an option to disable certain shader pass
- - toolbar (a bar with all the important tools)
+ - toolbar (a bar with all the important tools (icons))
- - mouse left and right click
- - indent controls after fps - bad UX n UI
+ - indent controls after fps in the status bar - bad UX and UI
+ - improve "Properties" window performance
+ - remove glsl file extensions from options (just detect where the shader is being used)

 ## Binaries
 To get started you can visit [Release](https://github.com/dfranx/SHADERed/releases) page and download